What Is Biohazard Waste?

 Proper handling will avoid spreading infection.
-It’s important to know the different types of biohazard waste in order to safely handle and dispose of it.
+Therefore, it’s important to know the different types of biohazard waste in order to safely handle and dispose of it.

 Liquid biohazard waste includes any liquid waste from humans or animals that has a high chance of spreading disease or infection if handled incorrectly.
 Examples include: